CurveDocs/curve-docs/docs/curve_dao/FeeCollection&Distribution/FeeDistributor.md

 ### `commit_admin`
 !!! description "`FeeDistributor.commit_admin(_addr: address):`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `admin` of the contract.

     Function to commit transfer of the ownership.

     | Input      | Type   | Description |